naveengerold/news_Scraper/README.md

 # Scraper
-This a scraper which can be used to scrap data from the websites
+This a scraper which can be used to scrap data from news websites

 # Overview
-scraper will scrap news from news website.
+scraper will scrap articles from news website.

 # Set the limit for number of articles to download
 LIMIT = 100000